-This work was made during the 2009 celebration of Sukkot for the Lubavitch in Crown Heights, NY.
-Sukkot is an annual jubilee that celebrates harvests and the 40 years that were spent wandering the desert with Moses, living in temporary shelters.
-Every year at this time, families build their own temporary shelters to eat and drink in and to entertain their guests within.
-L’Chaim comes from a common toast “to life” made during this time.
+A toast made by the Lubavitch Jews during Sukkot.
+Sukkot is an annual jubilee that celebrates harvests and the 40 years that were spent wandering the desert with Moses, living in temporary shelters known as Sukkahs.
+Every year at this time families build their own sukkahs to eat and drink in and to entertain their guests within.
+This work was made in 2009 during a workshop with Magnum photographer, David Alan Harvey.